Ambohimanga Rova

 Ambohimanga Rova is a rural commune in Analamanga Region, in the Central Highlands of Madagascar.
 It belongs to the district of Antananarivo Avaradrano and its populations numbers to 20,872 in 2018.

 It is situated at 27 km North-West from Antananarivo.

 Roads

 The town is crossed by the National Road 51.

 Economy

 The economy is based on agriculture.
-Rice, corn, peanuts, beans, manioc, soja and oignons are the main crops.
+Rice, corn, peanuts, beans, manioc, soya and onions are the main crops.

 Another important factor is tourism.
 The royal hill of Ambohimanga is situated in this commune and is a popular point of interest.